 Station Seven: Text Connections

 There are three levels of text connections that students can make when reading new texts: text-to-self, text-to-text, and text-to-world.
 Making authentic connections with the text is a skill that needs to be reinforced, and, with repeated exposure, will lead to improvement in reading comprehension.
-Click here to read more about text connections and to download a FREE text connections graphic organizer that you can use in your station rotations.
+Read more about text connections activities here.
+Download everything you need for your text connections station from Literacy in Focus on TpT.

 Aside from the benefits mentioned above, another great aspect of the reading comprehension stations is that they can be used again and again!
 Once you have finalized and adjusted the format and structure that best meets the needs of your students, you can apply the strategy with many different texts throughout the year.
 It takes time to improve reading comprehension skills, but, with repeated practice, you will see lasting results.